bullhorn/novo-elements/projects/examples/src/components/tooltip/tooltip-design.md

 - (x) Don't use when interactions are needed from the user.

-  If the information inside is used to exend a workflow or user interaction, consider using a [modal](#components/modal/design) or [popover](#components/pop%20over/design) instead.
+  If the information inside is used to extend a workflow or user interaction, consider using a [modal](#components/modal/design) or [popover](#components/pop%20over/design) instead.

 - (x) Don't use tooltips to communicate crucial information